Editorial Standards

 Use the property codes and the “other information” codes

-• For M‑3 filers, the “other information” codes flag acquisitions, dispositions, and basis changes, which is exactly the context a partner looks for when results move year over year.
+- Column (c) “other information” codes A through I flag acquisitions, dispositions, and basis changes – the column is standard on Form 8825 for all filers, not restricted to Schedule M‑3 filers.
+That context is exactly what a partner looks for when results move year over year.

 The eight‑property limit per form, and how to attach more